Post-Professional OTD Overview

 We believe that collaboration is a cornerstone of education.
 At USAHS, you will have the unique opportunity to learn alongside students from different health care professions to hone your skills and benefit from a variety of perspectives.
 We’re confident that this team-based approach strengthens health systems and produces positive outcomes.

-You will be responsible for the cost of travel and other expenses associated with optional residency.
-Residencies are offered at one of the university’s four campuses depending on surveyed interest.
+You will be responsible for the cost of travel and other expenses associated with optional immersion.
+Immersions are offered at one of the university’s four campuses.

 Prior Learning Assessment

 Prior Learning Assessment (PLA) allows the student to utilize professional experience(s) for consideration to receive credit toward programmatic requirements by meeting specific course related outcomes as evaluated by Program Directors.

 Beginning Fall 2017, applicants to the PPOTD program may apply for PLA review prior being admitted to the program.
 Students may also apply for PLA review at any point in their Plan of Study up until 50% of their required coursework has been completed.